-Complaint I Procedure: A Il complaints of dis scrimination o n the basis o of disability will I be promptly ar nd objectively investigated and forwarded t to the , , ction will be taken f employment.
-[No , , to Reasonable Modification of Policy: If a pas ssenger requi res modification on of any of the se policies to accommodate their disability, t hey may rec juest such a modification by contacting .
-Taccommodation solution.
+Complaint Procedure: All complaints of discrimination on the basis of disability will be promptly and objectively investigated and forwarded to the .
+Corrective or disciplinary action will be taken for behavior prohibited by this policy, up to and including termination of employment.
+[Note: may want to attach complaint form.]

-The transit system will work with the individual to find an
+Reasonable Modification of Policy: If a passenger requires modification of any of these policies to accommodate their disability, they may request such a modification by contacting .
+The transit system will work with the individual to find an accommodation solution.